Practical Leverage-Based Sampling for Low-Rank Tensor Decomposition: Abstract

 \section{Abstract}

 The low-rank canonical polyadic tensor decomposition is useful in data analysis and can be computed by solving a sequence of overdetermined least squares subproblems.
-Motivated by consideration of sparse tensors, we propose sketching each subproblem using leverage scores to select a subset of the rows, with probabilistic guarantees of the solution accuracy.
+Motivated by consideration of sparse tensors, we propose sketching each subproblem using leverage scores to select a subset of the rows, with probabilistic guarantees on the solution accuracy.
 We randomly sample rows proportional to leverage score upper bounds that can be efficiently computed using the special Khatri-Rao subproblem structure inherent in tensor decomposition.
-Crucially, the number of rows in the sketched system is independent of the number of nonzeros in the full tensor and the number of rows in the full system.
+Crucially, for a $(d+1)$-way tensor, the number of rows in the sketched system is $O(r^d/\epsilon)$ for a decomposition of rank $r$ and $\epsilon$-accuracy in the least squares solve, independent of both the size and the number of nonzeros in the tensor.
 Along the way, we provide a practical solution to the generic matrix sketching problem of sampling overabundance for high-leverage-score rows, proposing to include such rows deterministically and combine repeated samples in the sketched system; we conjecture that this can lead to improved theoretical bounds.
-Numerical results on real-world large-scale tensors show the method is significantly faster than deterministic methods without sacrificing accuracy.
+Numerical results on real-world large-scale tensors show the method is significantly faster than deterministic methods at nearly the same level of accuracy.